AdekunleAdeniran/project_air_v2/web_static/README.md

 # Synopsis

-Creating a static page to use later as a template for the Hbnb project.
+Creating a static page to use later as a template for the new project.

 ```8-index.html``` contains the temporary final result that looks like this: